kronosgreen/MATLAB-AV-Verification/README.md

 ## Simulink Demo

 ![Simulink Demo](https://github.com/kronosgreen/MATLAB-AV-Verification/blob/master/images/simulink.png)

 By opening Simulink and selecting the simulink_scenario_demo.slx file from the main project folder, you can see an implementation of the scenario generation with a demo model of a lane follower taken from the automated driving example.
-The button with "Generate Scenario" must be clicked first to initialize all the variables as well as creating the scenario using parameters hardcoded in the generate_scenario.m file which can be changed there.
+The button with "Generate Scenario" must be clicked first to initialize all the variables as well as creating the scenario using parameters hardcoded in the generate_scenario.m file which can be changed in the file editor (1 road and no actors are used for now to avoid problems w/ the lane following demo as it does not find the lanes of the next piece).
+In the Simulation tab of the top pane of the Simulink Editor, there is a button called Bird's Eye Scope; if you click on that and then 'Find Signals' in the window that opens up, you will be able to get a top-down view of the scenario.
+You can also click on the 'World Coordinates' button on this window to get a separate view.
+After that, you just need to click the Run button to see it in action.

 ## Overview